BorjaIP/pkm/pkm/dev/LLM.md

 - Embed text, image and video in the **same semantic space with the same dimensionality**.
 - Create the capability for join text with image/video for classification for example.

+## Nearest Neighbor

+**Nearest neighbor search** (**NNS**), as a form of **proximity search**, is the [optimization problem](https://en.wikipedia.org/wiki/Optimization_problem "Optimization problem") of finding the point in a given set that is closest (or most similar) to a given point.
+Closeness is typically expressed in terms of a dissimilarity function: the less [similar](https://en.wikipedia.org/wiki/Similarity_measure "Similarity measure") the objects, the larger the function values.
+### ScaNN

+- More efficient for a concrete corpus
 ## Question Answering

 - [Hosted chatbot specifically focused on question answering](https://github.com/hwchase17/chat-langchain)